rafaelsa99/document-indexer/Assignment3/README.md

 ## Assignment 3

-Continuation of the extension of the indexing and retrieval methods.
+Continuation of the extension of the indexing and retrieval methods.<br>
-Using the latest dataset available here: ai2-semanticscholar-cord-19/historical_releases.html
+Using the latest dataset available here: ai2-semanticscholar-cord-19.s3-us-west-2.amazonaws.com/historical_releases.html

 The program contains:
 - Implementation of the SPIMI approach in the indexing method.